T

 restaurant

-A popular spot for delicious and affordable musubi, a Hawaiian snack of rice and other ingredients wrapped in nori.
-They offer a wide variety of flavors, perfect for a quick and satisfying lunch.
+A popular spot for delicious and affordable musubi, a Hawaiian snack of rice wrapped in nori.
+They offer a wide variety of flavors, from classic spam to tuna mayo and vegetarian options.
+Perfect for a quick and satisfying lunch.

 3. Afternoon